-Through this partnership, KSPC and FHQ Developments will work towards identifying, advancing and securing mutually beneficial workforce development, employment and training strategies for First Nations and Métis people, with a particular emphasis on the Legacy Project mine site.
+Through this partnership, KSPC and FHQ Developments will work towards identifying, advancing, and securing mutually beneficial workforce development, employment, and training strategies for First Nations and Métis people, with a particular emphasis on the Legacy Project mine site.

-“The development of meaningful partnerships with both First Nation communities and Aboriginal suppliers and contractors has resulted in many tangible outcomes for Saskatchewan First Nations,” explains Edmund Bellegarde, President and Board Chair, FHQ Developments and Points Athabasca FHQ.
-“K+S Potash Canada has played an important role in moving towards a more equitable and positive, long-term relationship with Aboriginal people, communities and businesses in Saskatchewan and their work in this regard is a model for collaboration and partnership in the mining sector.”
+“The development of meaningful partnerships with both First Nation communities and Aboriginal suppliers and contractors has resulted in many tangible outcomes for Saskatchewan First Nations,” explains Edmund Bellegarde, President and Board Chair, of FHQ Developments and Points Athabasca FHQ.
+“K+S Potash Canada has played an important role in moving towards a more equitable and positive, long-term relationship with Aboriginal people, communities, and businesses in Saskatchewan and their work in this regard is a model for collaboration and partnership in the mining sector.”

 This year, KSPC’s Legacy Project will be moving into the production phase.
-While the shift from construction to operations will mean the number of contracting opportunities and employment with contractors will be reduced, KSPC is now working to finalize their permanent workforce.
+While the shift from construction to operations will mean the number of contracting opportunities and employment with contractors will be reduced, KSPC is now working to finalize its permanent workforce.
 With 150+ permanent employees left to hire, KSPC wants to be an employer of choice, attracting, recruiting, and retaining Aboriginal employees.

 “The task of creating a representative workforce can be challenging, and requires an ongoing commitment to identify opportunities and, where high levels of skill or training is required, as is the case with many jobs in the mining sector, identify suitable candidates for employment and training,” says Maryann Deutscher, Senior Manager, Human Resources.
 “Together, KSPC and FHQ Developments are ready to meet this challenge.”

-During the construction phase of development at the Legacy site, Points Athabasca FHQ Contracting, a Saskatchewan-based, Aboriginal owned and operated construction firm, secured significant business and employment development opportunities, including delivering a 70 per cent participation rate for First Nations employment, and directly employing more than 140 File Hills Qu’Appelle Tribal Council members at the mine site in the past two years.
+During the construction phase of development at the Legacy site, Points Athabasca FHQ Contracting, a Saskatchewan-based, Aboriginal-owned and operated construction firm, secured significant business and employment development opportunities, including delivering a 70 percent participation rate for First Nations employment, and directly employing more than 140 File Hills Qu’Appelle Tribal Council members at the mine site in the past two years.

 “This partnership is a win-win opportunity for KSPC and FHQ Developments,” says Christopher Adams, General Manager, FHQ Developments.
 “Our partnership has allowed both corporations to meet their individual business objectives while simultaneously working together to secure ongoing employment opportunities for Aboriginal people.
 KSPC has been a very proactive partner for us and we are very excited to put this plan into action and see First Nations and Métis people employed not just in jobs, but career paths with KSPC as the Legacy Project moves into an operational phase.”